Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Positive modulator of GABAA receptors.
+THDOC is a positive modulator of GABAA receptors.
 Potentiates neuronal response to low concentrations of GABA at α4β1δ GABAA receptors in vitro.
 Endogenous neurosteroid.

 |Storage||Store at RT|